teodorplop/OpenGL-Procedural-Terrain/README.md

 ### Importing

 The project was developed in Microsoft Visual Studio Community 2015, and it can be easily imported as all dependencies are already added here.
-The libraries included are for 64-bit.
-Just copy *freeglut.dll* and *glew32.dll* to system32 folder, and you're good to go!

 ### References